Kappa-Dev/KappaTools/dev/tests/webapp.md

 ## TODOs : to add to the procedure
 Doesn't show up at the time of writing:
-- Stories
 - outputs

 ## Not tested in the procedure
 - file menu
+- new project
-- contact map subpanel: accuracy, export, hide guide lines
+- in contact map subpanel: accuracy, export, hide guide lines
-- influences subpanel: navigation, graph parameters
+- in influences subpanel: navigation, graph parameters
-- missing test data in subpanels: 3 last constraints + polymers
+- no check for missing test data in subpanels: 3 last constraints + polymers
-- sim controls: pause if, all outputs, get trace
+- in sim controls: pause if, all outputs, get trace
 - plot export
 - DIN export
-- new project

 ## Test procedure